 This blog post and accompanying video offer a unique journey inside Haile Selassie’s Palace, now a central part of Addis Ababa University.
-The palace, rich in history, is not only a reflection of Haile Selassie’s legacy but also a monument to Ethiopia’s pride and resilience.
-As Ethiopia’s last emperor, King Selassie played a pivotal role in modernizing the country and promoting African unity.
-His legacy lives on in the Haile Selassie Museum, a place where visitors can see, feel, and learn about Ethiopian history and culture.
-Here’s a detailed recounting of my exclusive experience touring this remarkable site with our knowledgeable guide, Deresse Eshetu.
+The palace is rich in history and reflects Haile Selassie’s enduring legacy.
+It also stands as a monument to Ethiopia’s pride and resilience.
+As Ethiopia’s last emperor, King Selassie played a key role in modernizing the country and promoting African unity.
+His legacy lives on in the Haile Selassie Museum, where visitors can see, feel, and learn about Ethiopian history and culture.
+In this post, I’ll share my exclusive experience touring this remarkable site with our knowledgeable guide, Deresse Eshetu.

 Section 1: Arriving at Addis Ababa University’s Historic Grounds

-The anticipation of seeing Haile Selassie’s Palace up close was building as we approached Addis Ababa University.
-This institution, Ethiopia’s first university, was founded in 1950 under Haile Selassie’s vision to promote education and social progress in his country.
-When we arrived at the main gate, I was struck by the blend of academia and history that filled the air.
-The atmosphere was alive with significance, knowing that this university had been the stepping stone for countless Ethiopian students and leaders since its establishment.
+The anticipation of seeing Haile Selassie’s Palace up close grew as we approached Addis Ababa University.
+This institution, Ethiopia’s first university, was founded in 1950 under Haile Selassie’s vision to promote education and social progress.
+As we reached the main gate, the air felt charged with a blend of academia and history.
+Knowing this university had shaped countless Ethiopian leaders since its founding made the moment even more meaningful.

-My companions for the day were Misael and our tour guide, Deresse Eshetu.
-As we made our way down the long driveway, Deresse’s storytelling began to set the stage for what lay ahead.
-He pointed out the campus’s iconic buildings, each with its own role in the university’s history.
-Walking past these structures, I could almost feel the spirit of Ethiopia’s past scholars, thinkers, and leaders who had once walked this same path.
+My companions for the day were Misael and our guide, Deresse Eshetu.
+As we set off, we walked down the long driveway, and Deresse began to share stories of the campus.
+Meanwhile, he pointed out iconic buildings, each with a role in the university’s history.
+As a result, walking past them, I could almost imagine Ethiopia’s past scholars and leaders who once walked this same path.

 Section 2: The Grand Entrance and Palace Architecture